Getting Started

 names = ["start"]

 As you can see, the first few steps are spider fusion, where adjacent red nodes and adjacent green nodes are fused together (and their phases added).
+This step also removes parallel edges between red and green nodes.
 The next step is to convert all red nodes to green nodes by changing regular edges to hadamard edges.

 Now come the steps that do most of the work.
 These steps are a round of pivots followed by local complementations and then a round of pivots again.
 The local complementation rules looks for green nodes with a phase of \(\frac\pi2\) or \(\frac{3\pi}2\).
 By doing a local complementation on this node we can remove the node from the graph.
 This process is done until no more suitable candidates are found.
 A pivot consists of a series of three local complementations that is done on two neighboring vertices that have a zero or \(\pi\) phase.
 A pivot move allows us to remove these two nodes.